ircv3/ircv3-specifications/extensions/sts.md

 guaranteed in the case where clients reschedule policy expiry on disconnect.

 Which approach to take will depend on a number of considerations.
-For example, a server may wish their STS Policy to expire at the same time as their domain certificate.
+For example, a server may wish their STS Policy to expire at the same time as their hostname certificate.
 Alternatively, a server may wish their STS policy to last for as long as possible.

 Server implementations should consider using a value of `duration=0` in their example configurations.
 This will require server administrators to deliberately set an expiry according to their specific needs rather than an arbitrary generic value.

-### Offering multiple IRC servers at alternate ports on the same domain
+### Offering multiple IRC servers at alternate ports on the same hostname

-The STS policy is imposed for an entire domain name.
-This means that mixing STS-enabled and non-secure IRC servers on the same domain name or running multiple STS-enabled IRC servers on the same domain name may result in some clients only being able to connect to a single IRC server on that domain name, depending on which IRC server they connected to first.
+The STS policy is imposed for all connections to a hostname.
+This means that mixing STS-enabled and non-secure IRC servers, or running multiple STS-enabled IRC servers on the same hostname may on different ports will result in some clients only being able to connect to a single IRC server on that host, depending on which IRC server they connected to first.

-For example, a single server might run a production IRC server which advertises an STS policy and another, unrelated IRC server on a different port for testing purposes which does not offer secure connections.
+For example, a single host might run a production IRC server which advertises an STS policy and another, unrelated IRC server on a different port for testing purposes which does not offer secure connections.

-In this case, to allow clients to connect to both IRC servers the non-secure IRC server can be offered at a different domain name, for example a subdomain.
+In this case, to allow clients to connect to both IRC servers the non-secure IRC server can be offered at a different hostname, for example a subdomain.

 ## General Security considerations